Classic Victoria Sponge Cake

 To give a rough idea of timings, if you’re using an electric whisk, it should take roughly 5 minutes to whisk the cream to soft peaks.
 If you’re whisking the cream using a normal whisk, expect this to take up to 10 minutes (and expect an achy arm!).

-Whipped cream can turn from soft peaks to a split, grainy texture in a matter of seconds.
-So to prevent this from happening, I recommend swapping the whisk for a metal spoon the moment the cream starts to thicken, that way you can gently fold the cream until the consistency feels right.
+Whipped cream can turn from soft peaks to stiff and grainy in a matter of seconds.
+To prevent this from happening, I recommend swapping the electric whisk for a large metal spoon the moment the cream starts to thicken.
+That way you have more control and can gently fold the cream until it reaches soft peaks.

 Classic Victoria Sponge Cake

-- 300 g Margarine or unsalted butter If you're using Stork, use it cold straight from the fridge.
+- 300 grams Margarine or unsalted butter If you're using Stork, use it cold straight from the fridge.
 If you're using butter, make sure it's at room temperature.

-- 200 ml Double cream use cold straight from the fridge
+- 200 millilitres Double cream use cold straight from the fridge

 - Icing sugar for dusting on top